Home Addition

 "With any addition, it's important that it remains proportionate to the existing home in both height and length.
 It should also match the architectural style so the addition feels integrated with the original structure rather than like an afterthought."

 A bump out addition is a modest extension of an existing room, designed to add just enough square footage to solve a specific problem.
-For example, a kitchen bump out might add four feet to one wall, making room for a breakfast nook or extra cabinets.
+A kitchen bump out might add 4 feet to one wall, making room for a breakfast nook or extra cabinets.
 A bathroom bump out could allow for a double vanity or a walk-in shower.
-Some homeowners use a bump out to create a cozy window seat in the living room, expand a master bedroom for a walk-in closet, or carve out space for a mudroom at the back entry.
+Some homeowners use a bump out to create a window seat in the living room, expand a primary bedroom with a walk-in closet, or carve out space for a mudroom at the back entry.

 |